pedrobg00/obsidian-statistics-vault/Métodos Numéricos/Zeros de Funções/Método das Secantes.md

     iteration = 0

     while iteration < max_iter:
-        # Check if the denominator is too close to zero
+# Check if the Denominator is Too close to Zero
         if abs(fx1 - fx0) < tol:
             return {
                 "root": x1,